The lies and dark secrets top Forever Living managers are hiding

 This shows that she owes her company over £205,000 in a director’s loan.
 According to gov.uk, if you are unable to repay the director’s loan to your business within a set time frame, you must pay 32.5% tax on it.
 Which for £205,180 would give this Forever Living manager a tax bill of £66,683.50.
 That’s not what we would call “debt free”.

-And yet this manager is frequently used as a poster girl for success in Forever Living – even appearing in their promotional videos.
+And yet this manager is frequently used as a poster girl for success in Forever Living – even appearing in their promotional videos and on stage at Success Days.

 What is a director’s loan?